orifjonov/Xum-n/README.md

 Create AI based on the blockchain!

-"The idea is to create a Decentralized database for the AI to it on the basis of smart contracts studied all the new data and made appropriate to the database all networks
+The idea is to create a Decentralized database for the AI to it on the basis of smart contracts studied all the new data and made appropriate to the database all networks

 all just